 – At a 45-degree angle from the front

 – Shoulder height

-After recording your last working set, trim your video so that it only shows your lift and not of yourself prepping for the lift (putting on your belt etc).
+After recording your last working set, trim your video so that it only shows your lift and not of you prepping for the lift (putting on your belt etc).

 How do I cancel?

-Cancellations or changes in subscription tier must be requested in email to email@example.com at least 7 days prior to your next billing date.
+Cancellations or changes in subscription tier must be requested by emailing to firstname.lastname@example.org at least 7 days prior to your next billing date.